hiabhinavvv/ResolvAgent/readme.md

 6. Access the Application
 Open your web browser and navigate to: http://localhost:8501

-Option 2: Build from Source (Requires Internet)
+Option 2: Build from Source (Alternative)

 Use this method only if you have a stable, unrestricted internet connection and want to build the image from the Dockerfile yourself.

+(Note: This build process may fail if you are on a network with a restrictive firewall, such as some corporate or university networks, that blocks downloads from Docker Hub.)

 1. Clone the Project